jacopotagliabue/you-dont-need-a-bigger-boat/remote_flow/README.md

 ####Access to Snowflake

 You will need a snowflake database.
-The flow has a preperatory step which will upload session like data to this database.
+The flow has a preparatory step which will upload session like data to this database.
 To set up snowflake you can follow their [Getting Started guide](https://docs.snowflake.com/en/user-guide-getting-started.html).

 Once you have setup snowflake you need to add the following: